 Having played a role in the country’s history for over 150 years, the Victoria Theatre & Victoria Concert Hall continues to be an exciting mid-sized platform, supporting the growth of Singapore’s arts industry.

-Victoria Theatre & Victoria Concert Hall is managed by The Esplanade Co Ltd.
+Victoria Theatre & Victoria Concert Hall is managed by Arts House Ltd.

 1855 – 1862

 The Victoria Theatre, constructed between 1855 and 1862, is the older of the two buildings.
 Originally built as a Town Hall, its foundation stone was laid by the Governor of Singapore, Colonel W.J.
 Butterworth, on 17 March 1855.
 After its completion, it served as a venue for public meetings, dances and other social functions.

 By 1883, the town hall was unable to cope with increasing demand and offices had moved out of the town hall.
 It was soon converted into a theatre and renamed Victoria Theatre.